-SoCalGas' operating revenues and cost of gas distributed for the three months ended March 31, 1994 decreased \$70 million and \$26 million, respectively, compared to the same period in 1993.
-The decreases reflect lower volumes of gas sold to core customers as a result of warmer weather in 1994 and decreases in authorized gas margin and the average unit cost of gas.
+SoCalGas' operating revenues and cost of gas distributed for the six months ended June 30, 1994 decreased \$73 million and \$12 million, respectively, compared to the same period in 1993.
+The decreases reflect lower volumes of gas sold to core customers and decreases in authorized gas margin and the average unit cost of gas.

 RECENT CPUC REGULATORY ACTIVITY.
-The Utility and a number of interested parties (including the Division of Ratepayer Advocates of the CPUC, large noncore customers and ratepayer groups) have proposed for CPUC approval a comprehensive settlement (Comprehensive Settlement) of a number of pending regulatory issues including partial rate recovery of restructuring costs associated with gas supply contracts (See Note 4 of Notes to Condensed Consolidated Financials Statements).
-The Comprehensive Settlement, upon approval by the CPUC, would permit the Utility to recover in rates approximately 80 percent of its contract restructuring cost of \$375 million and accelerated depreciation of related pipeline assets of approximately \$130 million, together with interest, over a period of approximately five years.
-The Utility has filed a financing application with the CPUC primarily for the borrowing of \$425 million to provide for funds needed under the Comprehensive Settlement.
-On April 20, 1994, the CPUC announced it would approve the Comprehensive Settlement provided certain conditions are accepted by Utility.
-The Utility is currently evaluating the effects of the conditions on the proposed Comprehensive Settlement.
-For further discussion, see Note 4 of Notes to Condensed Consolidated Financial Statements.
+The Utility and a number of interested parties (including the Division of Ratepayer Advocates of the CPUC, large noncore customers and ratepayer groups) proposed for CPUC approval a comprehensive settlement (Comprehensive Settlement) of a number of pending regulatory issues including partial rate recovery of restructuring costs associated with gas supply contracts (See Note 4 of Notes to Condensed Consolidated Financials Statements).
+The Comprehensive Settlement was approved by the CPUC on July 20, 1994 and will permit the Utility to recover in rates approximately 80 percent of its contract restructuring cost of \$375 million and accelerated depreciation of related pipeline assets of approximately \$130 million, together with interest, over a period of approximately five years.
+The Utility has obtained authorization from the CPUC for the borrowing of up to \$425 million primarily to provide for funds needed under the Comprehensive Settlement.